 Changes to lecture times after the spring publication are only allowed in exceptional circumstances.

 What do I do if a notice a clash in my timetable?

 SOAS has a very free curriculum with many choices for students.

-Where many students pick a certain combination of courses we undertake to make sure that they are not clashed at the same day and time.
+Where many students pick a certain combination of modules we undertake to make sure that they are not clashed at the same day and time.

-Your faculty office can offer support and advice on choosing and changing courses.
+Your faculty office can offer support and advice on choosing and changing modules.

 When will the final timetable be published?